Alcohol-free Childhood Action Network

 The Scottish Government will be consulting on alcohol marketing restrictions in 2020 and this will be an initial focus for the network.

 Children have a right to be protected from harmful substances and to be supported to make healthy life choices.
+ACAN members will join the ranks of the unfearties!

 ACAN members come from a variety of backgrounds, public health and health promotion; children’s rights advocates; child, family and carer support organisations; teaching, peer support and community education; social and youth work; health visiting; addictions services and research.